MicroEJ/docs/VEEWearUserGuide/framework.rst

 The VEE Wear Kernel Application requires the following amount of memory:

-- RAM: around 400KB (mainly for Java heap and buffered images)
+- RAM: around 400KB (mainly for Managed heap and buffered images)
 - ROM: from 250KB to 1MB for each App (mainly for its images)

 The Kernel provides the following APIs to the Apps: